GeekFunkLabs/squishbox/README.md

 ## Using the SquishBox

 On first boot, the SquishBox starts a launcher that lets the user choose an app to run or modify system settings.
-Selection can be made by turning the rotary encoder.
-Tapping the rotary encoder confirms a selection.
+Selections can be made by turning the rotary encoder.
+Tapping the rotary encoder confirms a choice.
 Pressing and holding the encoder will cancel or return to the previous screen in most situations.
 To safely shut down the SquishBox before disconnecting power, use the "Shutdown" option in the "Exit" menu.

 ## Writing SquishBox Apps